ebuchman/blog/content/posts/coins-history.md

 allies in the Netherlands.[^nobles] Thus did significant amounts of gold start to collect in the Low Countries.

-In 1360 John II starts minting his _ecu a cheval_, which also comes to be known as the _franc_.[^franc] It's initially valued again at 1 livre tournois, and the word _franc_ comes to be a synonym for the _livre tournois_, the dominant French unit of account.
+In 1360 John II of France starts minting his _ecu a cheval_, which also comes to be known as the _franc_.[^franc] It's initially valued at 1 livre tournois, and the word _franc_ comes to be a synonym for the _livre tournois_, the dominant French unit of account.
 These ecus would again come to be cried up as the unit of account devalued over time.
 In the late 15th century Louis XI starts minting the _ecu au soleil_, a variant of _ecu a la couronne_, both of which are named for the appearance of a sun.

-By the end of the 15th c, there were types of ecus circulating of which 64 or 66 were cut from the marc of Troyes.

-In the 16th century the ecu au soleil would settle for a time at a value of

 By the early 16th c, ecus were circulating of which 64, 65, or 66 were cut from a marc of Troyes.
-A unit of account had emerged for use in exchange by bills, the _ecu de marc_, that was defined as 1/65 of a marc of fine gold.
-The ecu au soleil settled for a time at a value of 45 sous tournois (up 2.25x from when an ecu was worth 1 livre, or 20 sous), inspiring a new equivalence for the ecu de marc in terms of the french unit of account.
+Independent of these coins, but likely inspired by them, a unit of account had emerged for use in exchange by bills, the _ecu de marc_, that was defined as 1/65 of a marc of fine gold.
+As the ecu au soleil settled for a time at a value of 45 sous tournois (up 2.25x from when an ecu was worth 1 livre, or 20 sous), it inspired a new equivalence for the ecu de marc in terms of the french unit of account.
 Thus it came to be that 1 ecu de marc would be fixed at 45 sous tournois.[^ecu-de-marc]

 The ecu de marc served as the basis for the network of exchange by bills, dominated by Italian exchange bankers who facilitated exchange between units of account across Europe.
-And so it was that a crisis of this network in the late 16th century, precipitated by instability in the French unit of account, would ultimately lead to the end of the medeival monetary system and to the rise of a new monetary constitution - that of modernity.
+And so it was that a crisis of this network in the late 16th century, precipitated by instability in the French unit of account, would ultimately lead to the end of the medieval monetary system and to the rise of a new monetary constitution - that of modernity.
 But that too is a story for another time.

-[^spufford]: Based largely on Spufford's Money and its Use in Medeival Europe.
+[^spufford]: Based largely on Spufford's Money and its Use in Medieval Europe.
 [^soldi]: Spufford, 7-8
 [^england-demonetize]: Spufford, 9
 [^feudalism]: Spufford, 16